 5. True or False Questions

-Another question type is true or false.
-This question type differs from the standard closed question: a statement or claim is made and the answer is either true or false.
+Another question type is true or false, a claim is made and the answer is either true or false.

-- It is difficult to construct an answer that all participants in a reinforcement course will accept as completely true.
+- It is difficult to construct an answer that all learners will accept as completely true.

-- Presenting a false statement is an unusual action in reinforcement, where training is being associated in general with "transferring facts and probabilities.
+- Presenting a false statement is an unusual action in reinforcement since training is generally associated with "transferring facts and probabilities.

 After reading the introduction and question the participant has two possibilities: